-Regarding marriage, Washington state does not recognize common law.
+How does a meretricious relationship affect an estate plan Washington state does not recognize common law marriage.
 Instead, Washington State looks at a long-term, committed relationship as a meretricious relationship or cohabitation.

 Being in a meretricious relationship versus being legally married can affect what happens to your property and assets should one of you become disabled or die.

 In the state of Washington, a meretricious relationship is where there is cohabitation in marital nature but not legally on paper.
 You might casually refer to this as “living together, but not married.”
 So, for example, you and your significant other have been in a relationship for the past 20 years where you live together, have joint bank accounts, and make joint decisions on all financial decisions, but you are not legally married then you can be considered to be in a meretricious relationship.

 Several factors that the court considers when determining if it is a meretricious relationship are

 - Length of the relationship